 Starbucks Corporation’s operations management (OM) represents business decisions encompassing coffeehouse operations and corporate office activities.
 These decisions also influence the productivity and operational efficiency of franchisees and licensees.
 Strategic decisions in operations management direct business development toward the realization of Starbucks’ mission statement and vision statement.
 However, the diversity of coffee markets worldwide requires the company to apply different approaches to ensure the suitability of operations management to different business environments.
 Licensed and franchised Starbucks locations flexibly adjust to their local market conditions.

-The 10 strategic decisions of operations management facilitate the alignment of all business areas in Starbucks’ organization.
-The business objectives in these decision areas implement strategies for industry leadership, such as the Coffee and Farmer Equity (C.A.F.E.) program in supply chain management.
-Effective operations management fortifies the strong brand image and other business strengths discussed in the SWOT analysis of Starbucks.
+The 10 strategic decisions of operations management align all business areas in Starbucks’ organization.
+These decision areas’ objectives implement industry leadership strategies, such as the Coffee and Farmer Equity (CAFE) program in supply chain management.
+Effective operations management fortifies the strong brand and other business strengths discussed in the SWOT analysis of Starbucks.

 Starbucks’ Operations Management – 10 Critical Decisions